sybock/sybock.github.io/_posts/2021-01-20-korean-english-paralle-corpus.md

 I only processed these two datasets, so I don't know what the other ones look like, but I'm sure this code can be adapted for other datasets in OPUS if necessary.
 It would've been a little bit more simplistic without all the noise in the subtitles dataset but I think it still looks okay.

 I've been trying to minimize data storage in all of my codes, using the least possible number of variables without sacrificing readability.
 I think this code would've been easier to write by just saving all the source and target sentences to a list and then writing it into the output file later.
-But I'm begining to find that practicing using less variables actually makes the code cleaner and I'm sure it has implications in performance, although the datasets I processed were not that large.
+But I'm begining to find that practicing using less variables actually makes the code cleaner and I'm sure it has implications in performance, although the datasets I processed were not large enough for such implications to be noticeable.
 Would be fun later to time/measure the two different types of functions and compare.

 <br>